 What is a congenital ear deformity?

-The ear is made up of three main sections—the outer, middle, and inner ear.
+The ear is made up of three main sections: the outer, middle, and inner ear.
 The outer ear represents the external, visible ear—called the auricle or pinna—and the external auditory canal.
-It is more complex than you might guess, containing many structures, curves, and folds—all of which work in concert to collect sound waves and direct them to the middle and inner ear, which work together with the brain to allow us to hear sound.
+It is more complex than you might guess, containing many structures, curves, and folds—all of which work in concert to allow us to hear sound.